 However, if the Supreme Court disagrees with that verdict, the floodgates to insider trading would be opened, according to prosecutors.
 Family members could leak sensitive, nonpublic information and their relatives could trade on it freely, so long as they can prove they didn’t give anything valuable in exchange for the information.

-A similar case went up to an appellate panel in New York in December 2014.
-That court didn’t believe insider trading could be pinned solely on family ties and the verdict eventually led to the reversal of over a dozen prior convictions.
+A similar case went up to a panel in New York in December 2014.
+That panel didn’t believe insider trading could be pinned solely on family ties and the verdict eventually led to the reversal of over a dozen convictions in the past.

 This goes to show how vague and unwieldy the concept of insider trading is.
-It is much easier to be sure of liability or guilt in criminal cases when there is a paper trail of money or corporate actions that were unethical.
+It is much easier to be sure of guiltiness when there is a paper trail of money or corporate actions that were unethical.
 Even emails amongst colleagues can be sufficient to prove misconduct.
 But insider trading is a legal tangle that is yet to be fully defined.
-The law evolves as time goes on and more such cases continue to be heard which help establish more firmly how a violation is defined.
+The law evolves as time goes on and more such cases continue to be heard which help establish more firmly how the crime is defined.